 - What do you notice about the sizes and shapes of the water drops?

 - I wonder what will happen if you hit the big drops with your toothpick.

 - What if you try pushing two little drops really close together?
 What happens?

 - What’s the smallest drop you can make?
 What’s the biggest?

 - What happens if you tip the plate?

-Using paper and drawing material, have children draw a picture of their drops.
+Have children draw a picture of their drops.
 Then record their observations about water drops on your “Our Ideas About Water” chart.

 Tell children to have a raindrop race!
 Have them flick water with their hand onto smooth surfaces, like a window or a whiteboard.
 Talk about what you see: Look at that drop moving really fast!
 That little one is moving slowly.
 What could we do to make it move faster?